alexcarpenter/alexcarpenter-11ty/src/posts/2019-03-11-random-item-array.md

 The problem with using only the `randomItem` function here, is that it was not uncommon to return the same item twice in a row.

-To fix that issue, we can make use of a `do...while` loop to call the `randomItem` function until it returns a result which is not equal to the previously selected item.
+To fix that issue, I made use of a `do...while` loop to call the `randomItem` function until it returned a result which is not equal to the previously selected item.

 So while `prevItem` is equal to `currentItem`, run the `randomItem` function.